-Security Objective for the Environment OE.EMISSION The TOE shall meet the appropriate national requirements (in the country where used) for conducted/radiated electromagnetic emissions.
-[In the United States, Part 15 of the FCC Rules for Class B digital devices.
+Security Objective for the Environment OE.EMISSION The customer shall verify that the TOE meets the appropriate national/regional requirements if those requirements for conducted/radiated electromagnetic emissions fall outside the scope of testing currently performed on the TOE.
+In the United States, Part 15 of the FCC Rules for Class B digital devices.
 Note: a similar objective exists in PSSPP.
 OE.MANAGE The TOE shall be installed and managed in accordance with the manufacturer's directions.
 Note: a similar objective exists in PSSPP.
-OE.NOEVIL The authorized user shall be non-hostile and follow all usage guidance.
+OE.NOEVIL The authorized Administrators, Operators, and System user shall be non-hostile and follow all usage guidance.
 Note: a similar objective exists in PSSPP.
-OE.PHYSICAL The Switch, the transmitters, the receivers, the optical connections from the Switch to the transmitters and receivers and the wired network connections from the TOE to the administrators shall be physically secure.
+OE.PHYSICAL The Switch, the control computer, the transmitters, the receivers, the optical connections from the Switch to the transmitters and receivers and the wired network connections from the TOE to the administrators shall be physically secure.
 Note: The TOE does not encrypt optical or wired network connections.
 Therefore, such connections need to be physically secured.
 Note: A similar objective exists in PSSPP.
 In the case of PSSPP connections from the TOE to the peripheral sets and to the managed computers are short-distance local connections.
 Therefore, PSSPP does not raise questions regarding physical security of such connections.
 In the case of the TOE separate care must be given to physically securing optical and network connections.
 OE.SCENARIO Vulnerabilities associated with attached devices or their connections to the TOE, shall be a concern of the application scenario and not of the TOE.
 Note: a similar objective exists in PSSPP.
 The TOE does not mitigate vulnerabilities in attached devices.